 Is Sauerkraut Healthy?

-Probiotics are popular in the health space, and this makes fermented foods like sauerkraut a “healthy” food.
+Probiotics are popular in the health space, and this makes fermented foods like sauerkraut and kimchi a “healthy” food.

 Sauerkraut is RICH in probiotics, with some sources saying as much as 10 trillion bacteria in one serving size.